DatoJanez/facebook-scraper/notebooks/README.md

 ### step 3:

-Fill the fileds in the form.
+Fill the fields in the form.

-- pages: the space separated facebook page ids
+- pages: space-separated Facebook page ids
-- days: number of days the scrapper sould go in to the past
+- days: number of days the scrapper would go into the past
 - filter: regex string to filter the results

 ![step 3](https://github.com/DatoJanez/facebook-scraper/blob/master/notebooks/step-3.png?raw=true)

 ### step 4:

-Click the run icon to start the data collection
+Click the run icon to start the data collection.

 ![run button](https://github.com/DatoJanez/facebook-scraper/blob/master/notebooks/uhkup.png?raw=true)

-In case of, warning popup shows up, click **RUN ANYWAY** button
+In case, warning popup shows up, click the **RUN ANYWAY** button.

-This will run the data collection process, depending on a days and number of pages the time would be different
+This will run the data collection process, depending on the days and number of pages the time would be different.

 ### Download the data

-After the data collection process has been finalized, you are free to download the data by clicking the *Download the collected data* link
+After the data collection process has been finalized, you are free to download the data by clicking the *Download the collected data* link.

 ![step 4](https://github.com/DatoJanez/facebook-scraper/blob/master/notebooks/step-4.png?raw=true)